darapuharika457-design/apexplanet-data-analytics/README.md

 * Regions
 * Categories

-This dataset is used to practice data loading, exploration, cleaning, and analysis techniques.
+This dataset is widely used for practicing data analysis, data cleaning, visualization, and business insights generation.

 ---